|

 is the trace number, and include two columns in your attachment.
 The first column must be the time value and the second column the value

+to plot.
 Optionally, include a third

 (string) column in your attachment if you want to display a data label for